Sienci-Labs/Resources/gsender/gs-using-gsender.md

 ![](/_images/_gsender/_using/gs_us_loadsizeinfo.jpg){.aligncenter .size-medium}

-Loaded files are shown on the Visualizer.
-With your file loaded, feel free to also check how it looks.
-In the bottom left corner of the visualizer use the ‘view cube’ to quickly switch between top, right, left, front, and 3D views by clicking on its different faces.
-You can also use your mouse scroll wheel to zoom in and out and left-click and drag or right-click and drag on the visualizer to rotate or slide around the work area.
+Loaded files are shown on the Visualizer so you can check out how it looks.
+Click the different sides of the ‘view cube’ in the bottom left corner to quickly switch between different views like: top, front, left, right, and 3D.
+You can also left-click and drag or right-click and drag to rotate or slide around the work area, or use your mouse scroll wheel to zoom in and out.

 ![](/_images/_gsender/_using/gs_us_visualizer.gif){.aligncenter .size-full}